PPathu/3D-Solar-System/README.md

 ## Features

 - **Realistic Solar System**: The project simulates the solar system with planets orbiting around the sun.
-- **Interactive Camera**: Users can click on planets to zoom in and rotate around them.
 - **Customizable**: Easily replace textures and tweak parameters to create your own 3D scenes.
 - **Responsive Design**: The layout adjusts to different screen sizes, ensuring a consistent experience across devices.